sdslabs/sdslabs.github.com/_drafts/2014-12-16-working-sdslabs-6.md

 ## Culture in Lab

 The culture in lab is pretty awesome.
 You can enter/leave lab anytime during day or night.
 There is a lot of interaction within the group resulting in a strong bond between the members.
 Even the alumni remain in contact with us through mails and slack(our internal group chat).
-We have chapos regulary at Olive, Homtel, Dominoes!
+We have chapos "regulary" at Olive, Hometel and Dominoes!
 We also go for an annual trip.
 Apart from the fun that we have we cling to our motto:

 _iDream. iCode. iInnovate._

-Our goal it to convert our dreams to reality through our projects.
+Our goal is to convert our dreams to reality through our projects.

 ## Activities